Church Fathers: John of Damascus

 John of Damascus (c.
 676 – 749) was a Syrian Christian monk, priest, hymnographer and apologist.
 Born and raised in Damascus, he died at his monastery, Mar Saba, near Jerusalem.

 A polymath whose fields of interest and contribution included law, theology, philosophy, and music, he was given the by-name of Chrysorrhoas (Χρυσορρόας, literally "streaming with gold", i.e. "the golden speaker").
 He wrote numerous works expounding the Christian faith, and composed hymns which are still used both liturgically in Eastern Christian practice throughout the world as well as in western Lutheranism at Easter.
 He was particularly known for his defense of icons.

 The Catholic Church regards him as a Doctor of the Church, often referred to as the Doctor of the Assumption because of his writings on the Assumption of Mary.

 Latin Fathers

 The four Great Latin Fathers.
 From the left: Augustine of Hippo, Pope Gregory I, Jerome, and Ambrose.

 Those fathers who wrote in Latin are called the Latin (Church) Fathers.
-In the Catholic Church tradition, Ambrose (AD 340–397), Jerome (347–420), Augustine of Hippo (354–430), and Pope Gregory I (540–604) are four Latin Church Fathers each who are called the "Great Church Fathers".
+In the Catholic Church tradition, Ambrose (AD 340–397), Jerome (347–420), Augustine of Hippo (354–430), and Pope Gregory I (540–604) are four Latin Church Fathers who are called the "Great Church Fathers".